Red Bull Ring

+History

 Österreichring (1969–1995)

-Originally built in 1969 to replace the bland and bumpy Zeltweg Airfield circuit located just across the street, the Österreichring track was situated in the Styrian mountains and it was a visually spectacular and scenic circuit.
+Originally built in 1969 to replace the bland and bumpy Zeltweg Airfield circuit located just across the expressway, the Österreichring track was situated in the Styrian mountains and it was a visually spectacular and scenic circuit.
 Although narrow at 10 m in all places, the track was very fast, every corner was a fast sweeper and was taken in no lower than third gear in a five-speed gearbox and fourth in a six-speed gearbox.
 It had noticeable changes in elevation during the course of a lap, 65 m from lowest to highest point.
-Like most fast circuits it was a hard circuit on engines but more difficult on tires, because of the speeds being so consistently high.
+Like most fast circuits it was a circuit hard on engines but more difficult on tyres, because of the speeds being so consistently high.
 Many considered the Österreichring to be dangerous, especially the Bosch Kurve, a 180-degree banked downhill right-hand corner with almost no run-off area which, by 1986 when turbos pushed Formula One engine power to upwards of 1400 bhp in qualifying, saw Derek Warwick speed trapped at 344 km/h in his BMW powered Brabham BT55 on the run to the Bosch Kurve.
 There were other testing corners such as Voest-Hugel, which was a flat-out 180 mph right-hander that eventually led to the 150 mph Sebring-Auspuff Kurve (this corner had many names over the years, Dr. Tiroch and Glatz Kurve were others) which was an essential corner to get right because of the long straight afterwards that led to the Bosch Kurve.

 Some of the track was just road with little to no protection at all, even up to the final Austrian Grand Prix there in 1987, a race that had to be restarted twice because of two progressively more serious accidents both caused by the narrow pit straight in a similar manner to the 1985 race when the race was stopped after one lap following a start line shunt that had taken out three cars including championship leader Michele Alboreto's Ferrari and local driver Gerhard Berger's Arrows-BMW.
 In practice for the 1987 race McLaren's Stefan Johansson narrowly avoided serious injury or worse when at over 150 mph he collided with a deer that had made its way onto the track while Johansson was cresting a blind brow before the Jochen Rindt Kurve behind the pits.

 Increasing speeds were also a concern at the Österreichring; during the final Grand Prix there in 1987 pole-sitter Nelson Piquet's time for the 5.942 km of 1:23.357 set an average speed record for the circuit of 159.457 mph.
 At the time it was second only in F1 average speed to Keke Rosberg's 160.9 mph pole lap of the Silverstone Circuit set during the 1985 British Grand Prix.
 Both times were set using a turbocharged Williams-Honda.